WHNZ

-WHNZ (1250 AM) is a commercial radio station licensed to Tampa, Florida.
-The station's broadcast license is held by iHM Licenses, LLC, a subsidiary of iHeartMedia.
-The station airs a talk and business format.
-WHNZ is one of the eight stations in the Tampa Bay radio market owned by iHeartMedia.
+WHNZ (1250 AM) is a commercial radio station licensed to Tampa, Florida, United States.
+Owned by iHeartMedia, the station airs a talk and business format.
 The station's studios are located on West Gandy Boulevard in South Tampa.

-By day, WHNZ broadcasts at 25,000 watts.
-At night, to avoid interfering with other stations on AM 1250, WHNZ reduces power to 5,900 watts.
-The station uses a directional antenna with a six-tower array.
-The transmitter site is off Memorial Highway in Town 'n' Country, Florida, co-located with sister station 970 AM WFLA.
+The transmitter site is off Memorial Highway in Town 'n' Country, Florida, co-located with WFLA.
 WHNZ programming is also heard on 250-watt FM translator 105.9 W290BJ in West Tampa.

 History

 Early years

 WHNZ is the successor of two radio stations, co-owned WDAE, one of Florida's oldest radio stations, going on the air May 15, 1922.
 WDAE spent most of its history at AM 1250 before moving to AM 620.
 The station was co-owned with the Tampa Times daily newspaper.

 WHNZ also has history on AM 570 in Pinellas Park.
 That was the original frequency that carried the WHNZ call sign and aired some of the same business and financial shows that are heard on today's WHNZ.